latifa-alnaimi/personal-site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Latefa Al-Naimi is a PhD student at the University of Colorado Boulder's Living Matter Lab.
-Her research interests include human-computer interaction, virtual reality, bioinformatics, and user experience design.
-Currently, her research is centered on the analysis of the metagenomic data of bacteriophages.
+Welcome to the homepage of Lateefah Al-Naimi.
+I'm a Computer Science PhD Student at the University of Colorado Boulder.
+I am currently working on the analysis of the metagenomic data of bacteriophages at CU Boulder's Living Matter Lab.
+My research interests include human-computer interaction, bioinformatics, and social computing.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Lateefah.pdf" "newtab" >}}CV{{< /staticref >}}.